-The Difference Between Herpes and Pimples (with Photos)
+How to Tell the Difference Between Herpes and Pimples (With Photos)

 Sensitive, itching sensation

 Only hurts when touched

 Caused by a viral infection

 Filled with a clear liquid and will break to form scabs

 Lie on the surface of the skin

 Can extend into deeper layers of the skin